mila-iqia/picklable-itertools/README.rst

   picklable implementation is contained in this package.)
 * *Handle built-in types gracefully if possible.* List iterators, etc. are not picklable on Python 2.x, so we provide an alternative implementation.
-File iterators are handled transparently as well. set and dict iterators demand a bit more thought.
+File iterators are handled transparently as well. dict iterators and set iterators are currently *not* supported.
+  `picklable_itertools.xrange` can be used as a drop-in replacement for Python 2 `xrange`/Python 3 `range`, with the benefit that the iterators produced by it will be picklable on both Python 2 and 3.
 * *Premature optimization is the root of all evil.* These things are implemented in Python, so speed is obviously not our primary concern.
 Several of the more advanced iterators are constructed by chaining simpler iterators